microsoft/pxt/docs/blog/github-packages.md

 You can have one browser tab open with that test project, and another one with the package.
 When you switch between them, they reload automatically.

 You can test TypeScript APIs in the package itself.
-The `test.ts` file is only compiled when the package is compiled directly, not when it's added to a different project.
+The `test.ts` file is not used when you add the package to a different project, but only when you run the package directly.
 You can put TypeScript test code in there.

 ## Non-packages